COMET Career Programme

 The career programme COMET will support female researchers in successfully pursuing their academic careers; by means of an individually customized programme the participants enhance their skills, know-how and motivation.

-The next round of COMET will start in spring 2019.
-The programme is expected to be carried out annually until 2020.
+The next round of COMET will start in spring 2020.
 Each year, there will be 20 places available which are allotted competitively.
 Coachings, mentorings and trainings can be held in German and/or English, according to the participants' needs.

 - is contributing to the University of Bern's long-term aim of counteracting the withdrawal of female researchers on the higher academic levels.